gastamper/annparse/README.md

 # annparse
 Parser to generate yum update commands from the CentOS announce mailing lists

 # What and why?
 This tool was created so that requests from security (Nessus scans, generally) could be easily translated into package lists without having to manually reference the CentOS mailings lists.
-Simply plug in an advisory (and optionally, a year) and annparse will provide you a list of packages referenced in the advisory.
+Simply plug in an advisory and annparse will provide you a list of packages referenced in the advisory.

 # Limitations
 * Presently only checks x86_64 but could be easily expanded to support other architectures/SRPMs/whatever else is included